digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What is React?
 How is it different from other JS frameworks?
 * What happens during the lifecycle of a React component?
 * What can you tell me about JSX?
     This is the so-called.
-Synthetic sugar / syntactic sugar for function React.createElement (component, props, ... children).
+Syntax sugar for function React.createElement (component, props, ... children).
     It allows you to write code that is a combination of javascript and html within the render function of the component.
 JSX syntax can be used to